andy5995/c_networking_examples/README.md

 ## Compiling

+You can compile the c files individually:

+    cc -Wall 'example.c' netex.c -o 'example'

-You can compile the c files individually, or use [meson](https://mesonbuild.com/) to build them all at once:
+or use [meson](https://mesonbuild.com/) to build them all at once:

     meson builddir
     cd builddir